no-scientist-is-an-island/no-scientist-is-an-island.github.io/README.md

 # no-scientist-is-an-island

 This is the GitHub repository for [no-scientist-is-an-island.github.io](https://no-scientist-is-an-island.github.io/).
-We used the [Just the Docs] theme to create a [Jekyll] site that is published on [GitHub Pages];
+We used the [Just the Docs] theme to create a [Jekyll] site that is published on [GitHub Pages].

 [Jekyll]: https://jekyllrb.com
 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/